Table of contents

 And which business would ever want that?
 You want your users to buy your products and meet their expectations.
 Cart abandonments increase your bounce rate and decrease conversions.
 This is a bad sign for any business, so it’s important to reduce them as much as possible.

-There are multiple ways to counter and reduce shopping cart abandonment.
+There are multiple ways to reduce and fix shopping cart abandonment ranging from optimizing your store to using a PIM software.
 In this next section, we’ll go over some of the ways that online retailers can improve their checkout and site performance to achieve a seamless customer experience.

 1. Build trust in your payment forms

 When a customer adds a product to their cart on your ecommerce site, it means you’ve done a good job at building their trust.
 But that trust isn’t fully built until they get to the checkout page and add in their card details.
 So you need to ensure you’re doing enough to provide them with the safest checkout experience, where they’re not hesitant to put in their financial information.

 By adding security logos in prominent places on the checkout page, you can add authenticity to your site.
 According to Shopify, 61% of consumers had not purchased something online because there were no trust logos on the checkout page, and more than 75% of consumers had abandoned a purchase because they didn’t recognize the trust logos.

 2. Include a progress indicator on your checkout pages

 When customers are able to see what stage of the buying process they are at, it eliminates ambiguity and the potential worry that the process might be longer than anticipated.
 It assures them that they have just a few more steps left before they can move on with their regular social media scrolling.

 There are several studies showing that consumers prefer to know their status in the process of completing a task.
 This is quite crucial in the checkout process too and looks as simple as this.